NYLT - National Youth Leadership Training

 - Boy Scouts, Varsity, and Venturing Boys & Girls

-- All youth leaders in Boy Scouts/Varsity programs age (13) thirteen years of age by the first day of the course or older, first class rank, completed Introduction to Leadership Skills For Troops (ILST) and be recommended by their unit adult leader.
-Venturing youth participants must be 14-20 years old, have completed the online "Crew Officer Orientation," and the (VLSC) Venturing Leadership Skills Course, OR the new online (ILSC) Introduction to Leadership Skills for Crews, and be recommended by their unit adult leader. http://www.scouting.org/training/youth.aspx
+- Boy Scouts/Varsity Scouts must be age (13) thirteen by the first day of the course or older, first class rank, have completed Introduction to Leadership Skills For Troops (ILST) and be recommended by their unit adult leader.

 Camping arrangements for participants: Patrols of six (6) co-ed participants will be formed and sleeping arrangements for young ladies will be separate from the male youth.